 - avoiding alcohol, caffeine, citrus juices, and hot and spicy food

-Further treatment by your doctor may be necessary in the following rare cases:
+You may need additional treatment in the following rare cases:

 - If you’re unable to urinate, a healthcare professional will insert a Foley catheter into your bladder to help empty it.